-Berklee Online has just released a series of animated videos to celebrate the unique opportunity that students in its brand new master’s program will have to learn directly from some of the top minds in the music industry.
+Berklee Online has released a series of animated videos to celebrate the unique opportunity that students who participate in our master’s offerings will have to learn directly from some of the top minds in the music industry.

-Sean Slade—a course author for Berklee Online’s new Master of Music in Music Production degree—gained worldwide recognition as a producer when he and partner Paul Q. Kolderie produced Radiohead’s first hit, “Creep,” and later the band’s debut album, Pablo Honey.
+Sean Slade—who authored Culminating Experience in Music Production 1 and Culminating Experience in Music Production 2—gained worldwide recognition as a producer when he and partner Paul Q. Kolderie produced Radiohead’s first hit, “Creep,” and later the band’s debut album, Pablo Honey.
 Producing such a smash opened many doors for Slade and Kolderie, and the Fort Apache studios they founded, and soon legends like Warren Zevon and Lou Reed came calling.
 As you’ll see in the video above, the recording session with Reed turned explosive, literally!

-Prince Charles Alexander—a course author for the graduate degree in production—worked as a sound engineer for Bad Boy Records from 1992-2004.
+Prince Charles Alexander—who authored Commercial Vocal Production—worked as a sound engineer for Bad Boy Records from 1992-2004.
 In his video, he says his prior career as a funk musician made him hold a grudge against hip-hop: “Rap took our jobs away,” he says.
 But he made the leap to work for Bad Boy Records, where his focus as an engineer was on making sure the vocal sounds were the right quality for the recording, so he didn’t always listen to what was actually being said into the mic.
 Then one day he recorded Christopher Wallace AKA Notorious B.I.G.
 AKA Biggie Smalls AKA Big Poppa.
 It was then that he began to understand that rap wasn’t something to hold a grudge against, but something to celebrate.

-Susan Rogers—a course author for the graduate degree in production—worked as Prince’s staff engineer from 1983-1987.
+Susan Rogers—who authored Psychoacoustics in Music Production—worked as Prince’s staff engineer from 1983-1987.
 She says, “I think I did 15 years worth of work in that time period because of the number of hours.”
 In her video, Rogers details what those hours were filled with: recording, writing, putting on impromptu shows, and doing it all over again after only about three hours of sleep.